M. Pokora: Charities and public awareness

-From the start, and over many years, M. Pokora has been a great supporter of charity causes particularly HIV/AIDS and children charities.
+From the start, and over many years, M. Pokora has supported charity causes particularly HIV/AIDS and children charities.
 In 2004, he took part in the charity single "Chanter qu'on les aime", in support of Association Mondiale des Amis de l'Enfance (AMADE).
 In 2005, he was in "Protège-toi", an AIDS charity single for Collectif Protection Rapprochée.
 In the same year, he was in "Et puis la terre...", a charity single for the tsunami victims under the name Artistes Solidaritie Ici pour Eux (A.S.I.E.) with a great number of French artists.

 In 2006, he sang in "L'Or de nos vies", a charity single from Fight Aids.
-In 2007, he took part in two renditions: "Je fais de toi mon essentiel" by Emmanuel Moire and "S'aimer est interdit" by Anne-Laure Girbal both featured on the charity album "Le Roi Soleil – De Monaco à Versailles (LIVE) – Fight Aids".
+In 2007, he took part in two renditions: "Je fais de toi mon essentiel" by Emmanuel Moire and "S'aimer est interdit" by Anne-Laure Girbal, both featured on the charity album "Le Roi Soleil – De Monaco à Versailles (LIVE) – Fight Aids".